-Spanish women love to dress up… especially when it comes to the feria!
-Many of them get their flamenca dress made to order.
+Spanish women love to dress up, especially when it comes to the feria!
+Many of them get their flamenco dress made to order.
 If you don’t want to stay in their shadow, you should better take care of every detail of your look.
-Spanish chicas and chicos usually wear their best clothes to attend the fair.
+Spanish chicas (girls) and chicos (boys) usually wear their best clothes to attend the fair.

-Not many flamencas wear a handbag: just take the bare essentials and kindly ask your partner if he’d carry something for you.
+Not many flamencos wear a handbag: just take the bare essentials and kindly ask your partner if he’d carry something for you.
 Last but not least, the most important accessory for an unforgettable feria day is your self-confidence!
 Be prepared to be the centre of attention and enjoy it!

 3. Be prepared to dance!

-Even if most music being played is Latino pop music, you should also be prepared to dance a sevillana.
-The sevillana is a traditional folk dance of Seville and its region, but danced at ferias and festivals all over Spain.
-Customs vary from one town to another: whereas sevillanas are being played almost everywhere at Seville‘s April Fair, Ferias in Jerez or in Málaga are also open to Spanish oldies, Disco Pop Classics or Latin Pop.
+Even if most music being played is Latino pop music, you should also be prepared to dance a sevillana which is a traditional folk dance of Seville and its region, but danced at ferias and festivals all over Spain.
+Customs vary from one town to another.
+Whereas sevillanas are being played almost everywhere at Seville‘s April Fair, Ferias in Jerez or in Malaga are also open to Spanish oldies, disco pop classics or latin pop.

 4. Make sure your friends are dressed up too!

-If you’re attending the feria with your boyfriend, there’s no way that he’s going in shorts and FlipFlops! … not even when it’s 35° degrees outside!
+If you’re attending the feria with your boyfriend, there’s no way that he’s going in shorts and flips flops!
+Not even when it’s 35°C outside!

-If he’s open-minded, he can also opt for the full Spanish cenachero costume including a sombrero cordobés (hat from Cordoba), fajín (a red sash) and alpargatas!
+If he’s open-minded, he can also opt for the full Spanish cenachero costume including a sombrero cordobes (Cordovan hat), fajin (sash) and alpargatas (espadrilles).

 Flamenco is a multifaceted and intricate art embracing dancing, singing, instruments and body percussion.
 It’s very complex and you shouldn’t presume to master this art, unless you had some singing or music lessons.
-By simulating mastry of this centuries old art, you’ll only denigrate it and attrack contempt and censure from the Spanish.
-You’ll better just leave it to the professionals.
+By simulating mastery of this centuries old art, you’ll only denigrate it and attack contempt and censure from the Spanish.
+You better just leave it to the professionals.

-In spite of the party mood, a feria is not a carnival or a drinking contest.
-It rather is a demonstration of pride of Spanish culture and tradition… and you should adapt your behaviour accordingly.
+In spite of the party mood, a feria is not a carnival or a drinking contest!
+It rather is a demonstration of the pride of the Spanish culture and tradition.
+You should therefore adapt your behaviour accordingly!

-Thy typical dance that is danced on festivals are the sevillanas, which are very different from Flamenco.
+Thy typical dance that is danced on festivals are sevillanas, which are very different from flamenco.

 The feria season normally starts in April and ends by September.
-The Feria de Abril in Seville makes the grand season opening.
-Other ferias worth visiting are the Feria de Málaga (August) and Feria de Córdoba (May).
+The Feria de Abril (April fair) in Seville makes the grand season opening.
+Other ferias worth visiting are the Feria de Malaga (August) and Feria de Cordoba (May).

 If your stay at a bigger Andalusian city doesn’t coincide with its feria, don’t despair!
 Many surrounding smaller villages celebrate their feria during the summer months.
 Just go to the local bars and ask if a feria is taking place nearby.
-I leave you with the link of a homepage listing many Spanish fiestas: Portal Fiestas and Cultural Fiesta Agenda.
+I leave you with the link of a homepage listing many Spanish fiestas: Portal Fiestas and Spain.info.

-There are 2 moments at every fair: the feria de día (the Day’s Fair) and feria de noche (the Night’s Fair).
-The best moment of the day to go to the feria is during late afternoon, when temperatures have cooled down.
-During the Day’s Fair Spanish families walk their horses in beautifully decorated carriages.
+There are 2 moments at every fair: the feria de día (day’s fair) and feria de noche (night’s fair).
+The best moment of the day to go to a feria is during late afternoon, when temperatures have cooled down.
+During the day’s fair, Spanish families walk their horses in beautifully decorated carriages.

 7. Every Feria is different!

 Ferias differ a lot from one city to another!
-It’s important to know, that the feria you are assisting, is the BEST of entire Spain.
-Always!
-The locals have a very special pride in their fair and can get very emotional about it.
-See below the difference between Feria de Malaga and April Fair in Seville.
+It’s important to know that the feria you are assisting is always the best of entire Spain!
+The locals have a very special pride in their feria and can get very emotional about it!
+See below the difference between the Feria de Malaga and the Feria de Abril in Seville.

-Whereas most Andalusian ferias have the same characteristics in common (Flamenca dresses, casetas, horse carriages…), ferias outside Andalusia may vary a lot.
+Whereas most Andalusian ferias have the same characteristics in common (flamencao dresses, casetas, horse carriages…), ferias outside Andalusia may vary a lot.

-In the north of Spain, Catalonia and Valencian Community ferias are often associated to other local costums: the San Fermines in Pamplona, Los Castellers in Catalonia or the Fallas in Valencia.
+In the north of Spain, Catalonia and Valencian Community ferias are often associated to other local costums: San Fermines in Pamplona, Los Castellers in Catalonia or Fallas in Valencia.

 8. Feria de Abril & Feria de Malaga – The Difference

-There is a certain rivalty between Seville and Malaga since… basically since humanity can think.
+There’s always been a rivalry between Seville and Malaga.
 Both cities are very different and gorgeous in their own sense.
 I don’t even think that you can compare them.
-And so are their Ferias.
-But please, never tell a Sevillano that you prefer Feria de Malaga… and never tell a Malagueño that you had much more fun at the Feria de Abril!
-Absolute No-Go!
+And so are their ferias.
+But please, never tell a Sevillano that you prefer the Feria de Malaga, and never tell a Malagueno that you had more fun at the Feria de Abril!
+It’s an absolute no go!

-When in Seville, for example, never compare the Feria de Abril with the Feria de Málaga.
-An old rivalry links both cities and both are cocksure to have the best feria in Spain.
-The Feria de Abril is famous for its restrictive and chic character: you only have access to a caseta (private fair venues) with a personal invitation.
-A formal dress code is a must in Seville.
+When in Seville for example, never compare the Feria de Abril with the Feria de Malaga!
+An old rivalry links both cities that are cocksure to have the best feria in Spain!
+The Feria de Abril is famous for its restrictive and chic character.
+You only have access to a caseta (stand) with a personal invitation.
+A formal dress code is a must in Seville!

-In Málaga you have free access to most casetas and you don’t need to follow a specific dress code.
-That is also why I recommend tourists, unless they have Seville’s “Who’s-Who” address book, to rather visit the Fairs of Malaga, Jerez or Cordoba: these ferias are much more relaxed about dress codes, restrictiveness to casetas and have more affordable prices than Seville’s April Fair.
+In Malaga, you have free access to most casetas and you don’t need to follow a specific dress code.
+That is also why I recommend tourists, unless they have Seville’s “Who’s-Who” address book, to rather visit the ferias of Malaga, Jerez or Cordoba.
+These ferias are much more relaxed about dress codes, restrictiveness to casetas and have more affordable prices than Seville’s April Fair.

 Another difference between the April Fair of Seville and the Feria de Malaga are men’s costumes.
-Whereas gentlemen in Seville usually go very formal with a jacket and tie or in the traje campero in case they attend on a El Cenachero.
-He usually wears a sash, esparto shoes and a hat to protect him from the sun., in Malaga the traditional traje de cenachero becomes more and more popular.
+In Seville, the gentlemen usually go very formal with a jacket and tie or in the traje campero (country suit) in case they attend on a El Cenachero.
+It usually wears a sash, esparto shoes and a hat to protect him from the sun.n Malaga, the traditional traje de cenachero becomes more and more popular.
 The costume can be seen on Malaga’s most emblematic statue at the marina:

-Food and Drinks also vary from one city to another: In Seville the most popular drink is Rebujito (mixed long drink with sherry and soft drinks), but in Malaga Cartojal (a sweet Muscatel wine) is the king of the party!
-Both have one thing in common: both don’t seem not very strong and are sickly sweet, but they hit when you least expect it! …and if you don’t soak it all up from time to time by some paella or fried calamari, you’ll have the hangover of your life the other day.
+Food and drinks also vary from one city to another.
+In Seville, the most popular drink is rebujito (a cocktail invented in Andalusia that mixes sherry and soft drinks, typically white lemonade or lemon-lime soda), but in Malaga, Cartojal (a sweet Muscatel wine) is the king of the party!
+Both have one thing in common: they don’t seem not very strong and are sickly sweet, but they hit when you least expect it!
+If you don’t soak it all up from time to time by some paella or fried calamari, you’ll have the hangover of your life the other day!
 Trust me!